Traumatic Lumbar Spine Fractures and Dislocations

 Your aim is to reduce the pressure on your spine to help it heal.
 Whether you’re lying down, standing or sitting, try to do so with a good posture that keeps your spine in a neutral position.

 That means sitting up straight and tall.
 Using a high-backed chair like a dining chair will make this easier than slumping into a soft sofa.
 A high-backed chair with arms is even better, as you can push yourself up with them.

 Recovery from spine injury and surgery

-Patients should not be afraid of surgery to stabilise the spine but should be aware that their injury has potentially serious consequences and surgery aims to reduce the impact of their injury and maximise their long term function.
+When you’ve experienced a traumatic spine fracture that has potentially serious consequences, surgery aims to reduce the impact of your injury and maximise your long term function.

 A referral is not necessary to book an appointment with us, but is required to receive Medicare rebates.